 The Science

 Our Carbon Fiber

-T700: Most major brands use Toray T700 standard modulus which they bond to a polypropylene honeycomb core.
+Most major brands use Toray T700 standard modulus which they bond to a polypropylene honeycomb core.
 This results is a paddle that loses it feel and stiffness over time.
-Quiet Play Paddles created a hybrids of T1100 carbon, Kevlar and aerospace grade fiberglass providing a stiff and light paddle with a tough surface.
+Quiet Play Paddles created a hybrid of T1100 carbon, Kevlar and aerospace grade fiberglass providing a stiff and light paddle with a tough surface.
 Our WhisperSpin Power is a hybrid laminate that gives you the best of both worlds.

+The Science